inobulles/aqua-manager/README.md

 ## General usage

-`aqua-manager` runs in two different modes; creation mode, which is used to create new projects, and modification mode, which is used to modify properties of preexisting projects.
-In creation mode, properties which are not explicitly given by the user will always be set to sensible default values, whereas in modification mode, properties will always be unchanged unless explicitly given by the user. `aqua-manager` runs in modification mode by default.
+`aqua-manager` runs in two different modes; creation mode, which is used to create new projects, and layout mode, which is used to lay the file of an existing project out.
+In creation mode, properties will always be set to sensible default values, unless a project already exists in the target path, in which case `aqua-manager` acts as if it was in layout mode. `aqua-manager` runs in modification mode by default.

 ## Command-line arguments